San Diegans Should Treat Probation Violations Seriously

 Depending on the nature of the crime associated with your probation, whether you had private counsel, misdemeanor and felony probation violations should not be avoided.
 If you are trying to meet probation terms and fail to do so at any point, avoiding them can result in jail time and have devastating results.

 Violations require a probation hearing, and you will have a much better result with a professional lawyer by your side.
 Someone well-regarded in the courts should represent you.
 If you are in San Diego County and think you have violated your probation terms, please do not hesitate and call Attorney Joni Eisenstein.
-She has more than 25 years of experience helping clients navigate probation violations.
+She has extensive experience since 2003, helping clients navigate probation violations.
 The legal system is complex, and Attorney Eisenstein has relationships with the court staff, judges, and other attorneys.
 She also has expert knowledge in negotiating and will present the strongest argument on your behalf.
 Take advantage of an opportunity to have someone favorably represent you in the San Diego court system.

 Misdemeanor and Felony Probation Violations